moleium/dforge/README.md

 - Real-time preview of daRg UI components
 - Syntax highlighting
-- Full support for daRg's declarative syntax
+- Support for (almost) all daRg's declarative syntax

+# TODO

+- [ ] Use Quirrel WASM for parsing

 ## License